Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 Can you take metformin combination drugs with Ozempic?

-Adding an Ozempic prescription on top of a metformin combination drug should only be done in consultation with a doctor as each of the three (or more) active ingredients can have its own set of side effects and contraindications.
+Adding an Ozempic prescription on top of a metformin combination drug should only be done in consultation with a doctor, as each of the three (or more) active ingredients can have its own set of side effects, interactions, and contraindications (situations in which the medicine should not be used because it might cause harm).

 Is metformin safer than Ozempic?

-What foods should be avoided when taking Ozempic and metformin together?
+What foods should be avoided when taking metformin and Ozempic together?

-Foods that can cause an upset stomach are best to avoid when taking Ozempic and metformin together.
-These include heavy, greasy, or fatty foods.
+Foods that can cause an upset stomach are best to avoid when taking metformin and Ozempic together.
+These include greasy, fatty foods and foods high in saturated fat (such as butter, fatty cuts of meat, and cheese).

-Overly processed foods are also generally best to avoid, and you may also be advised to avoid drinking alcohol when taking metformin and Ozempic.
+It’s generally best to steer clear of refined and highly processed foods as well (such as white bread and packaged goods), and you may also be advised to avoid drinking alcohol when taking metformin and Ozempic.

-Follow all guidelines and instructions on any prescription medication, and act accordingly.
-And remember, it’s always a good idea to talk with your doctor about the diet you should eat and any foods, drinks, or behaviors you should avoid when starting a new prescription.
+Follow all guidelines and instructions on any prescription medications you are taking.
+It’s always a good idea to talk with your doctor about the diet you should eat and any foods, drinks, or behaviors you should avoid when starting a new prescription.

 You can read more about which foods to avoid here:

-How much weight can you lose on Ozempic and metformin together?
+How much weight can you lose on metformin and Ozempic together?

-It’s important to remember that using Ozempic and metformin together for weight loss is an off-label purpose that isn’t FDA-approved, so it is especially important to work with your doctor to understand the benefits and risks.
+It’s important to remember that using metformin and Ozempic together for weight loss is an off-label purpose that isn’t FDA-approved, so it is especially important to work with your doctor to understand the benefits and risks.

-If you’re prescribed Ozempic and metformin for your type 2 diabetes but wish to lose weight, there are FDA-approved weight loss drugs that are safe for people with diabetes that your doctor may also prescribe.
+If you’re prescribed metformin and Ozempic for your type 2 diabetes but wish to lose weight, there are FDA-approved weight-loss drugs that are safe for people with diabetes that your doctor may also prescribe.

-Clinical trials have shown that metformin alone leads to a 5% of body weight average weight loss for about a third of people who take the drug, including loss of about 12 – 15 pounds in people who did not have diabetes.
+Clinical trials have shown that metformin alone leads to an average weight loss of about 5% of body weight for roughly a third of people who take the drug, including loss of about 12 to 15 pounds in people without diabetes.

-For people who are overweight or obese, Ozempic has been demonstrated to result in weight loss of 14.9% of their body weight.
+For people who are overweight or obese, Ozempic has been demonstrated to result in an average weight loss of 14.9% of body weight.